jdbcode/ee-rgb-timeseries/README.md

 The steps are:

 1. Import the module.
-2. Define an area (`ee.Geometry.Polygon`) or point ('ee.Geometry.Point`)
+2. Define an area (`ee.Geometry.Polygon`) or point (`ee.Geometry.Point`)
 of interest.
 3. Build a time series image collection.
-4. Define region reduction and chart option parameters
+4. Define region reduction and chart option parameters.
 5. Provide inputs to the [`rgbTs.rgbTimeSeriesChart`](#rgbtimeserieschartcol-aoi-yaxisband-visparams-plothere-optionalparams) function.

 Note that the resulting chart can be printed to the console or added to a `ui.Panel` widget.
-See the `plotHere` parameter for the [`rgbTs.rgbTimeSeriesChart`](#rgbtimeserieschartcol-aoi-yaxisband-visparams-plothere-optionalparams) function (also see the second part of the [MODIS example](#modis-example))
+See the `plotHere` parameter of the [`rgbTs.rgbTimeSeriesChart`](#rgbtimeserieschartcol-aoi-yaxisband-visparams-plothere-optionalparams) function (also see the second part of the [MODIS example](#modis-example))

 ### Module import

-Include the following line at the top of every script to import the library.
+Include the following line at the top of every script to import the module.

 ```js
 var rgbTs = require('users/jstnbraaten/modules:rgb-timeseries/rgb-timeseries.js');